DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/06-23 Meeting Notes.md

 	- Don't allow items to infinitely restock

 ### Currency
+- Currency - Magic residue that the enemies drop
+	- can be used to upgrade upgrades and buy stuff from the shop

 - It doesn't make sense for the currency to be gold or money.
 - We know that, like most rogue-likes, the player will get currency whenever they defeat enemies / clear their current room.
 - So, we should probably focus on the enemies themselves to theme the currency.